 So what can you do if you plan a short stay at Bremen?
 Go to the magical old market square and experience what it feels like to journey back through the ages.
 The UNESCO world heritage sites of the ‘Bremer Rathaus’ and Roland statue, the imposing St. Peter’s Cathedral, the Schütting or the Chamber of Commerce, the unusual red-bricked architecture of Böttcherstraße and the Stadtmusikanten, all make for a stunning 3D panorama.

-Thank you SO much to these awesome bloggers and travel experts for sharing their favourite destinations in Germany to visit!
-Other notable mentions include Regensburg, Europa Park and of course, Berlin.
+Thank you SO much to these awesome bloggers and travel experts for sharing their favorite destinations in Germany to visit!
+Other notable mentions include Regensburg, Europa Park, and of course, Berlin.

 Where are you heading to next?!
 Let us know in the comments below 🙂